How to Access All PDF DOM Objects

 How can I access PDF DOM objects in C#?

-To access PDF DOM objects, you can use IronPDF by downloading the C# library, importing or rendering the PDF document, accessing the pages collection, and using the ObjectModel property to interact with the DOM objects.
+To access PDF DOM objects in C#, you can use IronPDF.
+Download the IronPDF library, import or render the PDF document, then access the pages collection.
+From there, you can use the ObjectModel property to interact with various DOM objects like text, images, and annotations.

-What are the main types of objects in the PDF DOM?
+What types of objects can I interact with in the PDF DOM?

-How can I manipulate text objects in a PDF?
+How do I modify text content in a PDF using C#?

-You can manipulate text objects in a PDF by using IronPDF to access the ObjectModel from a PdfPage, iterating through TextObjects, and modifying properties such as Color and Contents.
+You can modify text content in a PDF by using IronPDF to access the TextObject within the ObjectModel of a PdfPage.
+You can then change properties like Color and Contents to update the text.

 Software Engineer